MohamedIrfanAM/AwesomeWM/README.md

 super + alt + hjkl -- move in all four direction

+super + alt + shift + hjkl -- move in all four direction with double steps

-super + alt + shift + hjkl -- move in all four direction with double steps **• Pop UP**
+super + alt + ctrl + hjkl -- move in all four direction with double steps **• Pop UP**

 right-click to remove notification and left to take that notification